Prodigy (online service): A public company

 In 1996, Prodigy was acquired by the former founders of Boston Technology and their new firm International Wireless, with Mexican businessman Carlos Slim Helú, a principal owner of Telmex, as a minority investor.
-IBM and Sears sold their interests to this group for $200 million.
+IBM and Sears sold their interests to the group for $200 million.
 It was estimated that IBM and Sears had invested more than $1 billion in the service since its founding.

-Prodigy continued to operate as before, while Telmex provided Internet access under the Prodigy brand in Mexico and other parts of Latin America, with some services being provided by Prodigy Communications in the US.
+Prodigy continued to operate as it had previously, while Telmex provided Internet access under the Prodigy brand in Mexico and other parts of Latin America, with some services provided by Prodigy Communications in the US.

 Prodigy went public in 1999, trading on the NASDAQ under the symbol PRGY.
-Later that year, Prodigy entered a strategic partnership with SBC Communications wherein Prodigy would provide Internet services and SBC would provide exclusive sales opportunities and network, particularly DSL, facilities.
+Later that year, Prodigy entered a strategic partnership with SBC Communications by which Prodigy would provide Internet services and SBC would provide exclusive sales opportunities and network, particularly DSL, facilities.
 The strategic partnership also gave SBC a 43% ownership interest in Prodigy.

 On November 6, 2001, SBC purchased 100% interest in Prodigy and brought it private.
-On November 14, 2001, SBC and Yahoo! announced the strategic alliance to create the co-branded SBC Yahoo!.
-Sometime thereafter, SBC ceased offering new Prodigy accounts, and customers were encouraged to migrate to the SBC Yahoo! product line to the sbc.yahoo.com internet portal, while being able to keep their {username}@Prodigy.net email addresses.
+On November 14, 2001, SBC and Yahoo! announced the strategic alliance to create the cobranded SBC Yahoo!.
+Sometime after that, SBC ceased offering new Prodigy accounts, and customers were encouraged to migrate to the SBC Yahoo! product line while maintaining their existing Prodigy email addresses.

 Headquarters

-Prodigy originally had its headquarters in White Plains Plaza in White Plains, New York.
-Prodigy announced that it was going to renew its lease in the White Plains Plaza in August 1992, occupying all 340000 sqft of space in the building.
-In 1992 the facility had 1,000 employees.
+Prodigy's first headquarters was in White Plains Plaza in White Plains, New York.
+Prodigy announced plans to renew its lease in August 1992, occupying all 340000 sqft of space in the building.
+In 1992, the facility had 1,000 employees.

-In 2000 the company announced that it would move its headquarters to Austin, Texas so it could more closely work with SBC Communications.
-During that year Prodigy leased 112000 sqft of space in the River Place Pointe building in northwest Austin; the building, then under construction, was scheduled to be completed in 2001.
+In 2000, the company announced that it would move its headquarters to Austin, Texas in order to work more closely with SBC Communications.
+During that year, Prodigy leased 112000 sqft of space in the River Place Pointe building in northwest Austin; the building, then under construction, was scheduled to be completed in 2001.
 Prodigy moved its headquarters in December 2000.

 Innovation

-Unlike many other competing services, Prodigy started out with flat-rate pricing.
+Prodigy started with flat-rate pricing of $9.95.
 When Prodigy moved to per-hour charging for its most popular services in June 1993, tens of thousands of users left the service.

 Prodigy was also one of the first online services to offer a user-friendly GUI when competing services, such as CompuServe and GEnie, were still text-based.
 Prodigy used this graphical capability to deploy advertising, expecting it to result in a significant revenue stream.